Multi-member constituencies in the Parliament of the United Kingdom: Drawbacks

-The system suffered from a drawback for a small minority of "ambitious electors" in contested elections (that is, where more candidates stood than the number of vacant seats).
-The ambitious elector votes twice or more, but reluctantly, for these extra choices out of ignorance of the system or hatred for some other candidate(s).
+The system suffers from a drawback for a small minority of "ambitious electors" in an election.
+Say, a voter supports just one candidate but votes twice or more, but reluctantly, for these extra choices out of ignorance of the system or hatred for some other candidate(s).
 She estimates she has therefore done more to stop the 'threat' of the hated candidate(s) but she will have contributed to the defeat of her most preferred candidate by boosting the second preference, who may be the poll-topper or second-placer (if receiving strong local support), and local support has shifted or was to be expected to one of the hated or lower-order candidates who is also elected with the most or the second-most votes.

-Having two-or-greater seats per constituency creates a majority-of-votes — minority-of-seats outcome in reverse circumstances to the first-past-the-post single seat system.
-Assuming 2 seats per constituency for simplicity:

-If a majority of geographic divisions vote solidly for one party or cause, justifying multiple candidates and multiple wins then there is no disparity in overall most votes versus overall most seats.

-If a majority of geographic divisions split their votes between two parties (such as where the more popular one or both are afraid to run two candidates as there are further choices on the ballot paper), and where one of those receives great support so should have run two candidates, then it will have "shot itself in the foot" by not running two candidates.
-It has given away such extra seats.
-All it takes is some seats with a full slate of opposing candidates to tip the election against it, despite winning great support in the mixed outcome seats.
+Having two-or-greater seats per constituency Allows more fair elections than single-winner but only if a fair voting system is used.
+Using a multi-member district and a system that allows a minority to group to take all the seats, producing results just as un-proportional as single-winner FPTP.